-I continue straight ahead, with the firetrail becoming more overgrown and eventually turning into a narrow walking track.
-There’s some views from here over the Grose Valley – but due to the smoke visibility is very limited.
+I continue straight ahead, with the firetrail becoming a little overgrown before eventually turning into a narrow walking track.
+There are some views from here over the Grose Valley – which are far more impressive on a clear day!

 A bit further on, the trail splits into two (they soon re-join), with the right-hand track going up to a small sandstone outcrop that has a nice view back over the trail towards the start of the walk.

-Having failed to reach the end of Fortress Creek from the end of Fortress Ridge, instead I take one of the access tracks that is used by canyoners to access the start of the Fortress Creek/Canyon route (about 1km one-way).
-It’s a fairly distinct trail that’s easy to follow down to the creek.
-Despite a prolonged dry spell, the creek was still flowing – but it was very overgrown.
-I thought I might follow the creek a short distance upstream and take the other access track back.
+On the walk back, I explore one of the access tracks that is used by canyoners to reach the start of the Fortress Canyon route.
+The fairly distinct trail is easy to follow down to the creek, and despite a prolonged dry spell, the creek was still flowing – but the upper stretches of Foetress Creek are overgrown.
+I thought I might follow the creek a short distance upstream and take another access track back.
 But it was just too much effort to get through the thick scrub that filled the narrow gully.

 More information on Fortress Ridge

 - Wildwalks track notes for Fortress Ridge Trail

 - Hiking Scenery Fortress Ridge Track has some photos taken on a clear day!

 - OzUltimate Fortress Canyon describes a route which follows Fortress Creek and requires one or two abseils

 - Veechi Stuart, Blue Mountains Best Bushwalks has the shorter walk to Fortress Rock

 Edward Hathway · November 23, 2019 at 9:44 pm